probcomp/Venturecxx/doc/error-reporting.md

       - to the model program without spurious macro expansion
       + to the inference program
     - Same for infer action over such
-    - Can I get a situation where I need a stack trace into a later-executed piece of inference code that was introduced in a lambda inside of a non-define infer command?
-(This should tickle recording the macroexpansions of infer directives).
     + Error reporting should not get screwed up even if separately-counted did streams would overlap.
     - Should get an accurate error even if some stack frames go through the